mitchlloyd/ember-autosave/readme.md

 Fields in `bufferedFields` will save after user input stops for 1 second.
 Fields in `instaSaveFields` will save immediately and save any pending changes in `bufferedFields`.

+Any fields not listed will behave normally.
+The model will not automatically save and attributes are written directly to the model regardless of whether it is currently saving.

 Developing
 ----------